microsoft/azuresql-devcontainers/src/dotnet/NOTES.md

 #### Using the SQL Database Projects Extension

 You can use the SQL Database Projects extension to deploy the database schema.
 The Library.sqlproj project is located in the database/Library folder and can be built using the Build SQL Database project task.
 The output .dacpac files should be placed in the ./bin/Debug folder for deployment.

-#### Verifying the Database Schema

-The `verifyDatabase.sql` file in the `database/Library` folder can be used to verify the database schema after deployment.
-You can run this script using the `Execute SQL Query` VS Code task.

-This setup ensures that your databases are properly deployed and ready to use after the container is created.

 ### Adding another service